malcolmhardie-software/SQLitePluginJavascript/README.md

 ### Using the plugin

-* Change the document dialect to the name of the plugin In this example code, the plugin is currently "SQLEditor Example Plugin"
+* Change the document dialect to the name of the plugin In this example code, the plugin is currently "SQLite (JS)"

 ### Live Editing